 How do I set-up my utilities?
 We work with a company called Tenant Shop who will set up all of your utilities on your behalf.
 We ask you to complete a document alongside your tenancy agreement which will give authority to Tenant Shop to transfer utilities into your name and to find a cheaper provider if possible.
 Tenant Shop transfer gas, electricity, water and council tax, and they can also assist with TV & Broadband.

 If you wish to set up your own utilities, we will still require you to complete a Tenant Shop form but this will be shredded once you have provided us with proof that you have set-up the utility supplies directly.

 When do we sign contracts for the property?
-Once your referencing has been signed off, an appointment will be made for you to come into our office to sign your Tenancy Agreements, standing order mandate, and utility transfer form.
+Once your referencing has been signed off, we will usually e-mail your Tenancy Agreement to you to be signed electronically along with other relevant tenancy documents e.g. standing order mandate, and utility transfer form.

 During your tenancy